 The town also is a home for the watermen who make their living with Wanchese soft crabs and other seafood.
 Most of the fresh seafood that winds up on the Wanchese docks ends up on the plates of Outer Banks restaurant patrons several days, if not hours, later.

 Next, it’s time for us to get back to the Jones’ route and plan for our next stop, Hatteras Island.
-After the Northern Beaches, the Jones’ skipped Roanoke Island and crossed Oregon Inlet on a ferry boat with fishermen and vacationers.
+After the Northern Beaches, the Jones’ skipped Roanoke Island and crossed Oregon Inlet (Part 3) on a ferry boat with fishermen and vacationers.
 That is the Hatteras Island destination in the southern part of the Outer Banks.
-Our plans for that will be in our next post, “OBX, where coastal legends are born—Part 3.”
+Our plans for that will be in our post, “OBX, where coastal legends are born—Part 4.”